Does the question, “What’s the difference between an S-Corp vs C-Corp making you confused?”

 - Loss deductions – If the company experiences any loss, the shareholders can take it as a business loss deduction on their personal tax returns.

 - Income options – The S Corporation structure allows shareholders to be employees of the business and have a salary as well as receive dividends and other tax-free distributions.
+This is one of the prominent S corporation advantages.

 - Ownership transfer – Transferring interests in the S Corporation is easy and doesn’t result in tax consequences.
 Furthermore, there are no complicated accounting rules to follow when transferring ownership.
+So, if you are one of those interested in transferring ownership, this is one of the s corporation advantages that may be of interest to you.

 - Credibility – Just as with the C Corp, establishing an S Corporation gives your business more credibility and trust with potential customers, suppliers, and lenders.